After reading this article, you’ll start taking camping hacks seriously. Why? Because humans invent, humans create, and humans hack.

 Wet shoes on a hike can be more than just uncomfortable.

-They can leave your feet blistered and torn up, making it hard to keep up the pace or get around at all.
+They can leave your feet blistered and torn up, making it hard to keep pace.

 Drying them out in rainy or humid conditions can be a real chore.

-Rocks can retain a lot of heat, allowing you to dry out even soaked shoes/boots easily.
+Rocks can retain heat, allowing you to dry out fast.

 9. Match Holder With Sandpaper Striker

-Even if you’ve got one of the best survival lighters, there are situations where a match is a better tool.
+Even if you’ve got a survival lighter, there are situations where a match is best.

 Lighting candles, a kerosene lantern, or a portable stove are far easier tasks with a survival match.